prebid/prebid.github.io/prebid-server/pbs-modules/ortb2-blocking.md

         1. **imp**: the seatbid.bid.impid of the blocked response
         1. **bidder**: the biddercode of the blocked response

-Here's an example analytics tag:
+Here's an example analytics tag that might be produced for use in an analytics adapter:
 ```
 [{
    activities: [{